 In Their Own Words

-"When I graduated from Berklee I was part of the initial push to get computers for all the students.
+"When I graduated from Berklee, I was part of the initial push to get computers for all the students.
 I was hired to train faculty and to help maintain computers.
 I worked with Jerry Smith, who was the technology coordinator for the writing division, and he and I put together a package that every writing division student would get.
 Then the whole college came on board.
-When I was a student taking those courses, I had access to the computer only 3-4 hours a week.
+When I was a student taking those courses, I had access to the computer only three to four hours a week.
 I took it on myself to buy myself a computer; I spent a lot of money to set myself up.
 But now everyone has these options.
 And every semester we're updating our curriculum as a new program comes out."

 "I also work with the online school.
 The cool thing about it is that the students taking my technology courses are already into technology.
 So there's no learning curve.
 I'm always checking my email, I'm always online, so it just fell into my lifestyle very easily.
 Teaching's just a matter of chatting with more friends.
 Over there we have one-hour-a-week chat sessions, and I run them through things in the program.
 You don't have to show up, but if they like me drilling them, they can show up.
 I meet people from all over the world.
 I've had students in my classes from France and Hong Kong and Sweden.
 It's just fun."